vivid-planet/comet/docs/docs/how-to-build-custom-client/how-to-build-custom-client.md

 ### Loading page data from the API

-As said before, we are working with page content that are attached to an page tree node.
+As said before, we are working with page content that are attached to a page tree node.
 The page tree is a hierarchical structure that contains all the pages in the system.
 Each page has an `id` that can be used to fetch the page data from the API.

 > **Note:** Blocks can be also be attached to other data (e.g. structured data, news, ...), loading and rendering will be similar, but also a bit different according to the use case.